Food allergies

 What you can do

-Delaying the introduction of solid foods until your baby is ready and continuing to breastfeed while you introduce solids may help prevent allergic reactions to some foods.
-New foods should be introduced to your baby one at a time and only every few days to allow time to see whether they are allergic to that food.
+Delaying the introduction of solid food until your baby is ready for it and continuing to breastfeed while you introduce solids may help prevent allergic reactions to some foods.
+At around 6 months, once baby is ready for solids, try new foods one at a time.
+If you suspect an allergy or have a strong family history of allergies, talk to your doctor.